Welcome to my comprehensive guide on how to punish a sub effectively.

 This might seem like a question with one answer.
 But in reality, the role of submissive punishment in your dynamic will be somewhat nuanced and personal to you.

-Punishment can play a variety of roles in a dynamic, so have a think about which apply to you:
+Punishment can play a variety of roles in a dynamic, so have a think about which might apply to you:

 Behaviour modification: this is perhaps the most common and straightforward role of punishment – to serve as a deterrent to a particular behaviour, right?
 D/s dynamics generally have some kind of rules.
 Punishments are the consequences for breaking them – a means of making sure a sub is appropriately disincentivised from breaking a rule again.